ALotOfData/data-512-a2/README.md

 Date: 10/12/2019

 ## Goal
-The goal of this assignment is to reflect on sources of bias by analyzing coverage and relative article quality by country and geographical regions of politicians articles taken from the English Wikipedia.
+The goal of this assignment is to reflect on sources of bias in large data science projects by analyzing coverage and relative article quality by country and geographical regions of politicians articles taken from the English Wikipedia.

 To do this we will be generating tables showing:

-1. the countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
+1. The countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
-2. the countries with the highest and lowest proportion of high quality articles about politicians.
+2. The countries with the highest and lowest proportion of high quality articles about politicians.
-3. a ranking of geographic regions by articles-per-person and proportion of high quality articles.
+3. A ranking of geographic regions by articles-per-person and proportion of high quality articles.

 ## Repository structure
 ```